-In a normal write sequence, the SYNC line is kept low for 32 falling edges of SCLK and the DAC is updated on the 32nd falling edge and rising edge of SYNC.
+In a normal write sequence, the SYNC line is kept low for at least 32 falling edges of SCLK and the DAC is updated on the 32nd falling edge.
 However, if SYNC is brought high before the 32nd falling edge this acts as an interrupt to the write sequence.
 The shift register is reset and the write sequence is seen as invalid.
 Neither an update of the DAC register contents or a change in the operating mode occurs-see Figure 25.